fralch/whatsapp-connect/README.md

     }
     SendMsg();
 ```
+#### Important Note on the `targetNumber` Variable:
+In this example, a message is being sent to a Peru number `"51971619505@c.us"`.
+The country code for Peru is `+51`, but for the library, we omit the `"+"` symbol.
+Change the country code to the desired one for the number you want to send; for example, `"961610362"` is a mobile number in Peru.
+Replace it with the desired phone number, and end with `"@c.us"` which is the required format for processing.

 ### Note on Using the `SendMsg` Function

 In step 4 of the script (`index.js`), the function `SendMsg` is used to send a test message through the WhatsApp client.
 It's important to note that the name of the function `SendMsg` is arbitrary and can be modified according to user preferences.
 In fact, this function can be integrated in various ways into your application.